diodiogod/TTS-Audio-Suite/docs/CHARACTER_SWITCHING_GUIDE.md

 ### Dynamic Character Assignment
 - Characters are detected automatically from text
 - No pre-configuration needed
-- Add new characters by creating voice folders
+- Add new characters by adding audio files with matching names
-- Remove characters by deleting folders
+- Remove characters by deleting audio files
+- Character name = audio filename (without extension)

 ---